Account-level reporting in Amplitude

 • Analyzing how many distinct accounts were active, or fired a certain event (group by account ID)

-• Tracking how many charts are copied, saved, and modified in your organization, and then identifying which ones are interacted with most often (group by chart ID)
+• Tracking how many charts users in your organization copy, save, and modify, and then identifying which ones people use most often (group by chart ID)

 • Discovering how conversion rates change between different types of orders (group by order ID)